Kaufman-Lab-Columbia/SingleMoleculeRotationTranslationSimulation/README.md

   ### Multiple Simulations with Shell Scripts

-  This code can also be run using the shell scripts included in this repository if you have many simulations to run.
-This will execute all simulations in series.
+  More often than not the user will likely be interested in running a number of simulations with potentially varying parameters.
+As such, this code can also be run using the shell scripts included in this repository if you have many simulations to run.
+This will execute all simulations in series; to execute in parallel simply run this same process in a different working directory from another instance of the Bash terminal.
   <br/>
   <br/>
   In this case place each *RotationTranslationSimulation.cu* file (with its parameters adjusted to your preference) in its own folder and nest these folders within another folder.
 As such your file directory should look something like: